Top Boom Lift Brands and Aerial Manufacturers

 The 450AJ articulating boom lift is designed for working around tricky buildings or smaller spaces with limited access.
 It can reach up to 45 ft. vertically and 25 ft. horizontally.
 Created for improved multifunction, the 450AJ is used across many industries, and is the envy of many rival boom lift brands!

 The electric and hybrid boom lifts from JLG are eco-friendly and energy-efficient.
 They are also designed to improve productivity.
 The Compact Crawler boom X430AJ model comes with a 500-lb. weight limit and can reach up to 50 ft. high and 21 ft. across.
 The low weight and rubber tracks increase its versatility for different jobsites.

-Niftylift is another widespread AWP company with locations around the globe.
+Niftylift is another widespread boom lift brand with locations around the globe.
 Like other manlift brands, Nitfylift combines 3D modeling software with in-depth product testing to create top-quality cherry pickers, boom lifts, and scissor lifts.
 Their full product line includes self-propelled aerial lifts, self-drive boom lifts, track drive lifts, and static base lifts.
 Niftylift lifts are known for excellent after-sales support, easy operation, and easy maintenance.

 The SP34N self-propelled boom lift provides maximum reach from a light, compact base.
 It has a telescopic boom arm that can raise the platform to a height of 33.5 ft.
 The lift has a working outreach of 20 feet and can hold over 7,000 lbs.
 And, the narrow chassis makes the SP34N ideal for working in tight areas.